matthew-johnson/gpt-from-scratch/README.md

    - Use a larger dataset to improve generalization.
 4. **Enhance Text Generation**:
    - Use beam search or temperature sampling for better text quality.

 ---

+## **Why Tinygrad?**

+Tinygrad is a minimalistic deep learning framework that is:
+- **Lightweight**: Perfect for educational purposes and small-scale projects.
+- **Easy to Understand**: The codebase is simple and transparent, making it ideal for learning.
+- **Customizable**: You can easily modify and extend the framework to suit your needs.

+---